inpercima/tester-playground/README.md

 ### Modules

-For the client check [test-angular-apollo-nestjs-graphql - web](./web).
+For the frontend check [test-angular-apollo-nestjs-graphql - frontend](./frontend).

-For the server check [test-angular-apollo-nestjs-graphql - server](./server).
+For the backend check [test-angular-apollo-nestjs-graphql - backend](./backend).